ashishpatra/Car-Price-Prediction/README.md

 ## Car Price Prediction Project
 **Author : Ashish Kumar Patra**
-**Date : 22nd April 2021**
+<br>**Date : 22nd April 2021**
-In this Project, we are performing Linear Regression Algorithm, and using the Model to Predict the Car Price.
+<br>In this Project, we are performing Linear Regression Algorithm, and using the Model to Predict the Car Price.

 Car Price Prediction Dataset (CarPrice.csv)